UPPMAX/programming_formalisms/docs/development_design/ReadmatSoftware.md

 Once the requirements have been gathered and refined and checked against the test case.
 Test case for requirement documents generally are written on the form of does R have correspondence in the Project brief or technical requirement that follows the brief?
 There are quite a lot of references to code from natural sentence structure Microsoft chief engineer has written a short article to summarise some of the work <https://news.microsoft.com/source/features/ai/how-ai-makes-developers-lives-easier-and-helps-everybody-learn-to-develop-software/>
 When presented with these options it is tempting to skip some of the steps in the SDLC, and go directly from Idea to production code, I caution against this as it will lead to less maintainable code where you as the developer have less understanding of issues arising.
 I instead recommend using ai assistance through out the development process and to view it as a partner that assists you both in design and implementation and testing.
 There is a risk that when presented with the "Answer" we feel we as developers should not touch "Their"*(the AI)* solution, this should be overcome as in all design work rework and reconceptualisation is inevitable.

+Since Feb 2025 the term Vibe Coding was introduced by Andrej Karpathy of OpenAI,

+Wikipedia describes the term [Vibe Coding](https://en.wikipedia.org/wiki/Vibe_coding) "Vibe coding is an artificial intelligence-assisted software development technique popularized by Andrej Karpathy in February 2025.[1][2][3]
+The term was listed in the Merriam-Webster Dictionary the following month as a "slang & trending" term.[4]

+Vibe coding describes a chatbot-based approach to creating software where the developer describes a project or task to a large language model (LLM), which generates code based on the prompt.
+The developer does not review or edit the code, but solely uses tools and execution results to evaluate it and asks the LLM for improvements.
+Unlike traditional AI-assisted coding or pair programming, the human developer avoids examination of the code, accepts AI-suggested completions without human review, and focuses more on iterative experimentation than code correctness or structure.

+Advocates of vibe coding say that it allows even amateur programmers to produce software without the extensive training and skills required for software engineering.[5][6]
+Critics point out a lack of accountability, maintainability, and the increased risk of introducing security vulnerabilities in the resulting software.[6][1]"

+This term for describing AI assisted coding has been growing in popularity and is now the defacto term used for coding assisted by an LLM